 We believe that student-to-student tutoring is a valuable service to students who want additional help in a course beyond that offered through conscientious study, regular course attendance, and conferences with professors.
 [Back to top]

-You agree to attend tutoring weekly for the semester.
+Students are expected to meet with their assigned tutor once/week.
+There is always something to review or practice.
 You sign a contract agreeing to be a responsible student (attend class regularly, complete all assignments, meet with the professor, etc.).
 Tutoring works best when tutor and student meet consistently throughout the semester.
 [Back to top]

 Most often you will be placed with an individual tutor, although in some cases group tutoring may be offered to you if you are requesting help in a high demand area.
 For your short-term questions, please meet with your professors.
 They are a valuable but often underutilized resource on campus.